PeterMosmans/ansible-role-openvpn/README.md

 role:
 [![Build Status](https://travis-ci.org/PeterMosmans/ansible-role-openvpn.svg)](https://travis-ci.org/PeterMosmans/ansible-role-openvpn)

-This role installs and configures an OpenVPN service, including a firewall (ufw).
+This role installs and configures (hardens) an OpenVPN service, including a firewall (ufw).
 It does *not* generate keys and certificates, but it can and will deploy those.

 Requirements
 ------------

-None.
+You'll need a Certificate Authority certificate (`ca.crt`), a server private key (`server.key`) and corresponding certificate (`server.crt`), and a Diffie-Hellman parameter file (`dh2048.pem`) for this role.

+It is highly recommended to generate those 'offline', and not use tools like e.g. `easy-rsa` to generate those on the OpenVPN server itself.

+The role will **fail** without those files.

 Role Variables
 --------------